 Worth noting is that enterprise deployment is strictly for use by organizations creating their own apps for their own consumption.
 It is a violation of the Apple program to use enterprise-signed IPAs for app distribution to any devices outside of the organization.

 That’s a mouthful!
-If you aren’t familiar with Apple’s Volume Purchase Program (VPP), this resource will help you understand it.
+If you aren’t familiar with Apple’s Volume Purchase Program (VPP), which is a component of Apple Business Manager, this resource will help you understand it.

-Enrolling in Apple VPP allows your business to essentially have its own private app store.
+Enrolling in Apple Business Manager allows your business to essentially have its own private app store.
 From within the program, you can make internal app binaries available to any device that has joined the program.
-You can also share your apps with other businesses using VPP, and vice versa.
-There is an app approval process before an app can be made available in the VPP program, but it is much more flexible in what it will allow since the apps won’t be available for general consumption.
+You can also share your apps with other businesses using Apple Business Manager, and vice versa.
+There is an app approval process before an app can be made available in Apple Business Manager, but it is much more flexible in what it will allow since the apps won’t be available for general consumption.

-Since Apple VPP is essentially a private store, app distribution is handled by the program itself.
-VPP is almost always used in conjunction with an MDM service, allowing a company to push VPP invitations and apps to devices from an administration console.
+Since Apple Business Manager essentially allows for a private store, app distribution is handled by the program itself.
+Apple Business Manager and VPP is almost always used in conjunction with an MDM service, allowing a company to push VPP invitations and apps to devices from an administration console.
 SimpleMDM supports extensive app distribution and VPP functionality.